More insurance plans than ever are offering Taltz as the Preferred IL-17A antagonist across Commercial and Part D.

 Most common adverse reactions (≥1%) associated with Taltz treatment are injection site reactions, upper respiratory tract infections, nausea, and tinea infections.
 Overall, the safety profiles observed in adult patients with psoriatic arthritis, ankylosing spondylitis, non-radiographic axial spondyloarthritis, and pediatric patients with plaque psoriasis were consistent with the safety profile in adult patients with plaque psoriasis, with the exception of influenza and conjunctivitis in psoriatic arthritis and conjunctivitis, influenza, and urticaria in pediatric psoriasis.

-Please click to access the Prescribing Information and Medication Guide .
+Please see Prescribing Information and Medication Guide.
 Please see Instructions for Use included with the device.

 IX HCP ISI 07MAY2020